okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 | --------- | -------------------------------------- | ------------ | ---------- | -------- |
 | `id`      | The ID of the Inline Hook to delete   | Path         | String     | TRUE     |

 Deletes the Inline Hook that matches the provided `id`.
 After it is deleted, the Inline Hook is unrecoverable.
-As a safety precaution, only Inline Hooks with a status of `INACTIVE` are eligible for deletion.
+As a safety precaution, only inline hooks with a status of `INACTIVE` are eligible for deletion.

 ##### Response parameters